TrystanLea/blog/pages/en/energyassessment.md

 <img src="images/assessment/custom_internal_external_temperature.png">

 **4\.
 Building fabric and ventilation:** At this point our SAP space heating energy requirement is still between 1530 kWh and 2223 kWh greater than our actual metered space heating input in 2020.
-There are a couple of factors that could account for remaining difference:
+There are a couple of factors that could account for the remaining difference:

 - Over-estimated monitored internal temperatures due to greater temperature differences within the rooms being monitored (E.g colder air temps near external walls than in the middle of the rooms)
 - Under estimated building fabric performance